xandersavage/palmawallet/README.md

 ## 👨‍💻 Author

-**This website was designed and developed by Alexander Olomokoro.**
+**This website was designed and developed by Alexander Olomukoro.**

 **Palma Wallet — Africa’s gateway to financial freedom.**